James Sherman Wynn

 - Born March 12, 1942 in Hamilton, OH USA

-He finally was traded to a competitive team for the 1974 season, and his performance (he was 5th in the MVP voting) helped the 1974 Los Angeles Dodgers win the pennant.
-Although Steve Garvey won the MVP award that year, Wynn had a much higher on-base percentage, slugging percentage and OPS+.
+He finally was traded to a competitive team for the 1974 season, and his performance (he was 5th in the MVP voting) helped the Los Angeles Dodgers win the pennant.
+Although Steve Garvey won the MVP award, Wynn had a much higher on-base percentage, slugging percentage and OPS+ that year.

 - 3-time NL All-Star (1967, 1974 & 1975)